 Every step of the way, for me branding is a collaborative process.
 I keep my clients fully in the picture so they know what’s coming next.
 It’s futile to spend days or weeks on ends crafting what one might believe would be the best branding system, only to be faced with blank faces at your presentation meeting.
 I only create one logo route and they have always been successful.
 The reason being, I have worked with the client towards that route via visual references, research and strategy.

 Do you keep sketchbooks, digital mood boards, reference materials, books, magazines etc to inspire your creative process?

-I try to get away from everything work-related when I am not working or in-between projects.
-I use my iPhone to keep hold of ideas and quick sketches and photos that might be helpful in the future to help me remind myself of things that I found interesting.
+I try to get away from everything work-related when I’m not working or in-between projects.
+My iPhone keeps hold of ideas and quick sketches and photos that might be helpful in the future to help me remind myself of things that I found interesting.
 I use Adobe mobile apps, they are super helpful.

 How do you nurture your creative ideas in-between projects?
 Can you recommend any galleries or museums with permanent collections worth visiting?
 Do you have a favourite place to go when you’re in need of visual stimulation / inspiration?

 Branding is such a functional design exercise that I tend to go and observe brands in action, first hand.
-So instead of occupying a very quiet gallery space, I swap such serenity for the bustle of a central London shopping street to watch and observe the frenetic pace of the modern commercial environment.
+Instead of occupying a very quiet gallery space, I swap serenity for the bustle of a central London shopping street.
+I watch and observe the frenetic pace of such a modern commercial environment.
 We create brands for consumers, one has to understand how to get to those consumers.

 Can you offer 2-3 tips for students / aspiring & established designers looking for a route into brand design?
 Do you recommend self initiated projects for example?

-You can study and read all the books on branding but it’s the real life encounter that will make you really grow.
+You can study all the books on branding but it’s the real life encounter that will make you really grow.